SERENYX LEAGUE

 - Seasons Per Year: Three (3)

-Serenyx League is an independent competitive league and is not affiliated with Epic Games or Psyonix.
+Serenyx League is an independent competitive league and is not affiliated with or operated by Epic Games or Psyonix.

 All participants must comply with: